tomiok/choose-my-trip/README.md

 * Simple [JWT](https://jwt.io) authentication.
 * Docker / Docker compose.
 * Lombok to avoid some boilerplate code.
-* Zalando Problem library for better and cleaner exception handling.
+* JUnit with AssertJ and Mockito
 * Swagger for the API documentation